vite-pwa/vite-plugin-pwa/docs/frameworks/vitepress.md

 ## Setup

-Just follow the [Generate Service Worker](/guide/generate.html) section and use one of the `registerType` to configure the behavior:
+Just follow the [Generate Service Worker](/guide/generate.html) section and use one of the `registerType` option to configure the behavior:

 - [Prompt for update](/guide/prompt-for-update.html): prompt for new content refreshing